Karolína Muchová: 2019: Wimbledon quarterfinal, WTA 250 title

-2020: Mixed results, US Open fourth round
+2020: US Open fourth round

 In 2020, Muchová produced rather mixed results.
-She reached the second round of the Australian Open for the first time in her career but lost to CiCi Bellis in straight sets.
-She then played for the first time at the Qatar Ladies Open, where she also recorded her first win over Magda Linette, but lost to seventh seed Kiki Bertens in round two.
-After the six month suspension of the WTA Tour due to COVID-19 pandemic, she first played at the Cincinnati Open where she beat qualifier Ann Li in the first round, before she lost to Naomi Osaka.
-Her best performance of the season came at the US Open, when she beat Venus Williams, Anna Kalinskaya, and Sorana Cîrstea to reach her first round of 16 there before she lost to Victoria Azarenka.
-By the end of the year, Muchová reached only the first round of the French Open and the second round of the Ostrava Open.
+At the Australian Open, she defeated Kirsten Flipkens before losing to CiCi Bellis.
+At the Dubai Championships, she lost in the first round to qualifier Kateřina Siniaková.
+At the Qatar Open, she defeated Magda Linette before losing to No. 6 Kiki Bertens.
+After the six month suspension of the WTA Tour due to COVID-19 pandemic, Muchová first played at the Cincinnati Open.
+She beat qualifier Ann Li before losing to No. 10 Naomi Osaka.
+Her best performance of the season came at the US Open.
+She beat Venus Williams, Anna Kalinskaya, and Sorana Cîrstea to reach the fourth round, where she lost to No. 27 Victoria Azarenka in three sets.
+At the French Open, she lost in the first round to Christina McHale.
+At the Ostrava Open, she defeated Zhang Shuai before losing to No. 21 Elise Mertens.
 However, she spent the whole year inside the top 30.